mkwarman/benefits-calculator/README.md

 # Benefits Calculator
 This benefits calculator seeks to make running your business just a little bit easier by taking some of the number crunching out of your hands.
 Simply [go here](https://benefits.mkwarman.com) or run the app locally, then input your employees' information where prompted.
 The app will calculate salary, benefits, and total costs as you add employees.
-Click the minus button to remove a previously added employee or the trash can icon to reset and start over.
+Click the minus icon to remove a previously added employee or the trash can icon to reset and start over.

 ## Installation and Running